NCSU-Fall-2022-SE-Project-Team-11/XpensAuditor---Group-11/README.md

    - Added feature to edit transactions.
    - Updated documentation with automated Gradle task for generation & a GitHub pages website for hosting (linked aovve).

+## Changelog and Comparison with previous project
+ - The previous project only allowed one user to record their transactions at a time.
+The current system will allow multiple users to share expenses simultaneously simply by providing email addresses of shared expense users.
+ - Earlier, the option of data analysis only showed "To be updated in later versions".
+We Added a new feature such that the option now shows charts and plots to visualize expenses by month, year or any specific date and time.
+ - Added a new feature to compare online product prices across popular ecommerce sites like Walmart and Amazon by simply typing in the product name.
+ - Added a new feature where the user can set daily, monthly and yearly spending limits on transactions and the user will get alerted on email and SMS should he exceed those limits.
+ - Earlier, the project only had a given set of expense categories like Education, Bills, Food, etc from which the user was supposed to choose one.
+However, now the user can also add expenses with his own custom category.
+ - The previous system was able to send one email and SMS at a time.
+The new system can simultaneously send multiple emails and SMS to all the users.
+ - Earlier, there was no option to edit or modify the added transactions.
+The current system allows users to edit every transaction.
+ - The previous project only recorded the ratings and suggestions on the client side.
+The new version stores ratings and suggestions in the database.
+ - In the previous version, the user was never alerted when he tried to overwrite a rating or suggestion.
+The new version prompts user to choose whether or not to modify the previous rating or review.
+ - The previous version had broken CI tests.
+We fixed the previous tests and added new ones in the current version.
+ - The previous project had only 60% coverage.
+We increased the coverage to 90% in the new version.
+ - Make sensitive files like google-services.json private and remove the projects dependency on it.

 ## X-fold improvements:
 - Fine-tuned the Firebase schema to store data better and **new fields dynamically** for additional information which can be extended to build further improvements (such as improved personalization) in the future.